bobmatyas/wp-bookwyrm-blocks/readme.txt

 It relies on public endpoints and only displays already public information.

-Each BookWyrm instance has configures its own privacy policy based on [the BookWyrm software's privacy controls](https://docs.joinbookwyrm.com/privacy-controls.html).
+Each BookWyrm instance configures its own privacy policy based on [the BookWyrm software's privacy controls](https://docs.joinbookwyrm.com/privacy-controls.html).
 This is [the Privacy Policy for the BookWyrm.social instance](https://bookwyrm.social/privacy).

 To display book covers, the plugin calls [the OpenLibrary.org API](https://openlibrary.org/developers/api).
 The only data sent to OpenLibrary is an ISBN.
 No user information is sent.
 As a project of Archive.org, OpenLibrary.org's API is governed by the Archive.org [Terms of Service and Privacy Policy](https://archive.org/about/terms).

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/bookwyrm-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/blocks-for-bookwyrm` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress